Zusha (band): Kavana and A Colorful World (2016–2019)

 The band's first full-length album, Kavana, was released on January 5, 2016, and subsequently reached No. 2 on Billboard's World Albums chart.
-A music video was filmed for the song "Mashiach".
-The album's song "Pashut" was featured in the trailer for the 2017 film Menashe, which premiered at the Sundance Film Festival.
+A music video directed by Joe Baughman was filmed for the song "Mashiach" and the album's song "Pashut" was featured in the trailer for the 2017 film Menashe, which premiered at the Sundance Film Festival.

 A Colorful World, Zusha's second full album, was released on September 4, 2017.
-That same year, Elisha Mlotek left the group to study filmmaking.
+That same year, Elisha Mlotek left the group to pursue filmmaking.

 When the Sea Split and Open the Gates (2019–present)

 Zusha's third full album, When the Sea Split, released on September 1, 2019.
-In 2020, the now-duo were featured on the singles "Anim Zemirot" by PORTNOY and "Karvah" by Eitan Katz, and in December they released Likavod Shabbos, a collaborative EP with singer Beri Weber.
+In 2020, the now-duo were featured on the singles "Anim Zemirot" by The Portnoy Brothers and "Karvah" by Eitan Katz, and in December they released Likavod Shabbos, a collaborative EP with singer Beri Weber.
 Amid a string of singles, Zusha released the EP Cave of Healing on March 14, 2021.
 The following year, a fourth studio album, Open the Gates, was released on January 17, 2022, featuring collaborations with Eitan Katz, Ishay Ribo, and Eviatar Banai.

 Later in the year, rapper JID's single "Dance Now", from his third album The Forever Story, used a sample of "Yoel's Niggun" from Zusha's debut EP.
-The sample was the idea of teenage producer Aviad Poznansky, who had heard the original song from a counselor at Camp Yavneh, and Gaisin, Goldschmiedt, and Mlotek are given writing credits on the JID song.
+The sample was the idea of teenage producer Aviad Poznansky, who had heard the original song from a counselor at Camp Yavneh, and Gaisin, Goldschmiedt, and Mlotek are credited as writers on the JID song.

 Musical style

-Zusha's music combines the wordless vocals and improvised nature of traditional nigunim with elements folk, jazz, soul, reggae, and ska.
-Influences cited by the band include Shlomo Carlebach, Matisyahu, Bob Dylan, Damian Marley, and Yosi Piamenta.
+Zusha's music combines the wordless vocals and improvised nature of traditional Hasidic nigunim with elements of folk, rock, soul, jazz, funk, reggae, ska, and EDM.
+Reviewing a 2014 concert for Tablet, Hillel Broder noted the band's jazz-influenced scales and use of reggae and surf rock rhythms.
+The St. Louis Jewish Light quoted a description of their 2016 album Kavana as "Beirut, Bon Iver and Sufjan Stevens meet the Crosby, Stills and Nash of Hasidic music".
+The band themselves have cited influences including Shlomo Carlebach, Bob Dylan, early Matisyahu, Damian Marley, Shlomo Katz, and Yosi Piamenta.
+In an interview for their 2019 album When the Sea Split, Gaisin noted that they had shifted from wordless nigunim towards more lyrical songs.

+Speaking to HuffPost in 2014, Jon Stratton, a Curtin University professor and scholar of Jewish-American music, described the band as "part of a new Jewish tradition that affirms Jewish and especially Judaic life in the diaspora while utilizing elements of the local, here American, musical tradition".